quittung/TTGen/docs/data.md

 # Data Files
+ - Infrastructure data
+  - Location: data/signals/[station_id].json
+  - Description: Paths between signals and information about other paths they block
+  - Source: Manual creation or generation with ttgen/station_gen.py; TF2 export planned
- - data folder should be in project route
+ - Line data
- - station_gen.py takes manual input or cached info in data/stations_raw to generate data in data/signals
+  - Location: data/lines/[line_id].json
- - data/lines outlines the route and behaviour of a line in general
+  - Description: Name, frequency and stops of a line

-For now you'll have to look at the files themselves if you want to know more about them.
-It's just a bunch of .json files.
+  - Source: Manual creation

+This file is incomplete.
+Refer to other documentation, the code, or create an issue to get more info.